prediqtiv/prediqtiv.github.io/white-papers/code-styling-abstraction.md

 ===

-_"It’s much easier to recover from no abstraction than the wrong abstraction"_ &ndash; Sebastian Markbåge
+_"It’s much easier to recover from no abstraction than the wrong abstraction"_ &ndash; Sebastian Markbage

 ## Concept / Issue to be solved